Google Family Link Review: Quick Expert Summary

 Google Family Link has most of the basic features you’d expect from a parental control app, including web and app filtering, usage and screen time limits, and location tracking.
 Uniquely, Google Family Link also lets you restrict what apps your kids can download from Google Play and approve or deny their Google Play purchases.

-However, it’s missing some key features I look for in a parental control app — Google Family Link lacks granular web filtering and screen time limiting tools, geo-fencing, and text monitoring.
+However, it’s missing some key features I look for in a parental control app — Google Family Link lacks granular web filtering and screen time limiting tools, it makes it very hard for parents to keep track of their kid’s device and online activities, and there’s no extras like text or social media monitoring.
 And once your child turns 13 (or the applicable age in your country), they’re able to turn off Google Family Link.
 Additionally, many of Google Family Link’s supervision features don’t work on Windows, macOS, iPhones, and iPads.

 For all of these reasons, I can’t recommend Google Family Link as your primary parental control app.
 Rather, it’s more useful working alongside paid parental control apps like Qustodio or Norton Family, which will give you finer control and access to more advanced features with which to monitor your children’s online activities and to shield them from inappropriate online content.